cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/ps8.2_field-charge.md

 If both charges were positive, field lines would repel and not connect between charges.
 </details>

-8. **Computation:** A small test charge is placed near a large, positively charged conducting sphere.
+8. A small test charge is placed near a large, positively charged conducting sphere.
 Describe and explain the direction of the electric field and the force experienced by the test charge both outside and inside the sphere.

-   **Conceptual:** Why is the electric field inside a conductor zero in electrostatic equilibrium?
+    Why is the electric field inside a conductor zero in electrostatic equilibrium?

 <details markdown="1">
 <summary>Solution</summary>